-The Ranger isn’t an especially cheap rig, but the XLS grade presents a good opportunity to get into Australia’s second most popular new car for less than $46,000.
+The Ranger isn’t an especially cheap rig, but the XLS grade presents a good opportunity to get into one of Australia’s most popular new cars for less than $47,000.

 It comes stock with 4x4, Ford’s 3.2-litre five-cylinder engine and six-speed auto, as well as a locking rear diff.
 It also comes with carpet instead of rubber flooring, Ford’s excellent Sync 3 multimedia system, an onboard 230v inverter and automatic headlights and wipers.

-A nudge bar, LED light bar, tonneau cover, sport bar and tray liner are all thrown in, complementing the 2.4-litre diesel-powered ute’s comprehensive specs list.
-This includes AEB, automatic high beam, rear cross-traffic alert and trailer sway control, while the premium-spec cloth trim is specced up with a leather-trimmed wheel, Apple CarPlay and Android Auto, LED headlights and taillights, 18-inch rims and more.
+An upper-spec offering in Mitsubishi's Triton range, the GLS includes AEB, automatic high beam, rear cross-traffic alert and trailer sway control, while the premium-spec cloth trim is specced up with a leather-trimmed wheel, Apple CarPlay and Android Auto, LED headlights and taillights, 18-inch rims and more.

-The country’s best selling ute, the SR5 is currently being offered with a six-speed automatic transmission at no extra charge, which saves you $2000.
-Standard spec includes AEB, adaptive cruise control and road-sign detection, along with keyless entry, a towbar (sans tongue and wiring) and a sports bar for the rear tray.
+Often the country’s best selling ute, the SR5 standard spec includes AEB, adaptive cruise control and road-sign detection, along with keyless entry, a towbar (sans tongue and wiring) and a sports bar for the rear tray.

 This is another ute that has just been facelifted, bringing more power and equipment to the range, though prices will go up as a result.
 Bargain hard on a pre-facelift example for the ultimate deal.